 Despite being based on flash storage, which you'd think would be faster than rotational storage, USB thumb drives and SD cards are often quite slow.
-We don't recommend using these devices for backing up any substantive amount of data, and definitely not for creating a bootable copy of your startup disk.
+We don't recommend using these devices for backing up any substantive amount of data, these are usually only useful for ad hoc file sharing between computers.

 NAS devices are very trendy these days; many people find the convenience of a wireless backup to be alluring.
 Based on user feedback, however, we discourage people from relying on NAS devices for their primary backup for several reasons:

 - Write performance to a NAS device is typically, at best, comparable to writing to a USB 2.0 HDD

 - Performance of a NAS accessed via WiFi can be 10-100 times slower than the average locally-attached hard drive

 - Periodically validating the integrity of data on a NAS device may be impractical due to network performance.

 - WiFi backups are only as reliable as the network connection and macOS's network filesystem client